-While email and text messaging are great communication tools, they are poor vehicles for dealing with conflict.
+While email and text messaging are effective communication tools, they are poor vehicles for dealing with conflict.
 Sadly, they can be used very effectively for instigating conflict.
-I have seen passive-aggressive behavior taken to new heights by individuals who don’t have to worry the interpersonal dynamics of looking another person in the eye when talking to them or reading and responding to group body language and other visual cues.
+I have seen passive-aggressive behavior taken to new heights by individuals who don’t have to worry about the interpersonal dynamics of looking another person in the eye when talking to them or reading and responding to group body language and other visual cues.
 It’s easy to rail against someone from a distance.
-It is also common to misinterpret the intentions behind communication and jump to conclusions that may be flawed.
+It is also common to misinterpret the intentions behind the message and jump to conclusions that may be flawed.

 It is professionally unnerving how quickly conflict can escalate online.
 I’ve seen people destroy careers and business relationships in a matter of minutes.
 Once you hit the send button, it is impossible to take something back.
 In addition, if you have copied everyone on the periphery of the issue, it now becomes a group issue which further complicates the problem and usually annoys the other parties involved.
 Interestingly enough, people who try to rally others to their point of view in an online debate often end up alienating as many colleagues as they convince.

 Many experts have told me that most of our communication is received in a non-verbal manner.
 The words and content are certainly important, but as human beings we are hardwired to read the other person’s body language, tone of voice and situational dynamics are a more accurate barometer of what is taking place and a better gauge of the health of any given relationship.
 If you take these elements away from the dialogue, then we are left confused and usually a bit defensive about what someone else is really trying to tell us.
 As a result, many of us jump to negative, rather than positive conclusions based on our own personal and professional insecurities.